4D LiDARs vs 4D RADARS: Why the LiDAR vs RADAR comparison is more relevant today than ever

 2D vs 3D LiDAR Point Clouds

 The advantages of these is in the accuracy of the measurements, we have a laser-like accuracy.
+Lidar utilizes laser pulses to send out laser beams, measure distances, and create detailed 3D maps.
 Many Computer Vision systems are indeed trained using ToF LiDAR labels.
 But the drawback is that if you want to measure a velocity, you need to compute the difference between 2 consecutive timestamps.

 Let's begin with the basics: